Zest-studi-o/bookzone-v2/README.md

 #### Newsletter
 ##### Mailchimp
-Mailchimp is used to collect email addresses from users who would like to subscribe for the store's newsletter.
+Mailchimp is used to collect email addresses from users who would like to subscribe to the store's newsletter.
 It is on purpose very simple, just enough that a user enters email address & click on the subscribe button.
 The newsletter content is to inform about sales or new books added to the store available on website.

 ![Mailchimp](docs/readme/digital-marketing/mailchimp.jpg)